-Costs and complexity for machine shop work come with any process you add to your business.
+Whenever you add a process to your business, cost and complexity come with it.
 Efficiency demands an ongoing effort to simplify processes and at least control – if not reduce – those costs.

-Still, manufacturing organizations must take care in how they manage costs for precision machine shop work.
+Still, manufacturing organizations must take care in how they manage costs.
 For truly reliable output, cost reduction cannot come at the expense of quality.
 This creates formidable challenges for engineers, project leaders, and operations executives alike.

 Reducing the strength, amount, or quality of materials that go into a manufactured product is not always possible.
 At a certain point, diminishing returns and increased risk of defects make this unsustainable.
 What are the alternatives?